lmcfrha/MyBroker/MyBroker/README.md

 - Add the __session__ middleware express-mysql-session.
 - Add middleware to display session error and messages.
 - __createUser__ function definition: createUser returns the hash call back function, parameterized with the info submitted in the form (req form parameters) so it all can be used to update the user table in the DB.
 - __authenticate__ function definition: for authentication, retrieve the hash + salt based on user from the database.
 Use the password submitted to calculate the hash (use retrieved salt).
 If hash matches the one stored in DB, call the callback function submitted in authenticate.
+The callback will create a new session and store the username in it.
 - __restrict__ function definition: the restrict middleware function checks if there's a user defined for the session.
 If not, redirects to login.
 - __roleAdmin__ function definition: the roleAdmin middleware function checks if the session user is admin.
 If not, it sends back 401.
 - __mySqlPromise__ promise definition: this is the promise for executing an SQL command on the DB